-STAs in Indonesia are scoped, designed and implemented in line with the following key principles:
+Short courses in Indonesia are scoped, designed and implemented in line with the following key principles:

-- 1. Alignment with Australian national interest and priorities of the Australia-Indonesia bilateral partnership.
-STAs contribute to the goals specified under the DFAT Aid Investment Plan (AIP) for Indonesia and priorities laid out in Government of Indonesia medium term development plans.
-STAs will also contribute to the twin objectives of the Australia Awards program in Indonesia, namely that alumni contribute to their professional fields, and maintain a positive perspective toward, and active relationship with Australians. - 2.
+- Alignment with Australian national interest and priorities of the Australia-Indonesia bilateral partnership.
+Short courses contribute to the goals specified under the DFAT Partnerships for Recovery strategy, the Comprehensive Strategic Partnership between Australian and Indonesia, and priorities laid out in Gol medium term development plans.
+Short courses will also contribute to the twin objectives of the Australia Awards program in Indonesia, namely that alumni contribute to their professional fields, and maintain a positive perspective toward, and active relationship with Australians. - 2.
 Consultation with the Government of Indonesia.
-As primary bilateral partner for the delivery of the Australia Awards program, the Indonesian State Secretariat (Setneg) is the primary interface between AAI/DFAT and the Government of Indonesia in relation to the implementation of STAs.
-A review of the effectiveness of STAs is presented to the PCC annually in May, along with a proposed schedule of short courses to be included in forthcoming work plans. - 3.
-Responsive and flexible.
-STAs offer a flexible method to respond to Gol and Indonesian private sector's demand for specific tailored capacity development courses that meet the needs of beneficiary institutions and individual participants. - 4.
-Prevention of duplication.
-STAs do not duplicate short courses offered by other DFAT programs or other training providers.
-STAs are custom designed to fill niche areas of need that complement but do not overlap with support provided through other mechanisms. - 5.
+As primary bilateral partner for the delivery of the Australia Awards program, the Indonesian State Secretariat (Setneg) is the primary interface between AAI/DFAT and the Government of Indonesia in relation to the implementation of short courses.
+A review of the effectiveness of short courses is presented to the PCC bi-annually in May and December, along with a proposed schedule of short courses to be included in forthcoming work plans. - Responsive and flexible.
+Short courses offer a flexible method to respond to Gol and Indonesian private sector's demand for specific tailored capacity development courses that meet the needs of beneficiary institutions and individual participants. - Prevention of duplication.
+Short courses do not duplicate short courses offered by other DFAT programs or other training providers.
+Short courses are custom designed to fill niche areas of need that complement but do not overlap with support provided through other mechanisms. - 5.
 Enhanced alumni engagement.
-Participants in STAs return to Indonesia with the full status of Australia Awards alumni.
+Participants in short courses return to Indonesia with the full status of Australia Awards alumni.
 The program includes them and engages with them as part of the overall program alumni engagement strategy.
-Alumni engagement considers the cohort nature of STA alumni, engaging them as ongoing alumni cohorts in joint group events and activities. - 6.
+Alumni engagement considers the cohort nature of short course alumni, engaging them as ongoing alumni cohorts in joint group events and activities. - 6.
 Application of multi-phase course structure.
-Most STAs include an in-Indonesia pre-course component, and in-Australia main course component, and an in-Indonesia post course component.
-At a minimum each STA includes an in-Australia component.
-The specific structure and duration of each STA is determined through the development of a tailored course design. - 7.
-Drive people-to-people links between Indonesia and Australia.
-STAs, including post course alumni engagement, aim to foster ongoing and enduring linkages between Indonesians and Australians at the personal and institutional levels.
+Prior to COVID-19, most short courses included an in-Indonesia pre-course component, and in-Australia main course component, and an in-Indonesia post course component.
+During COVID-19 all courses and workshop are delivered online.
+The specific structure and duration of each short course is determined through the development of a tailored course design. - Drive people-to-people links between Indonesia and Australia.
+Short courses, including post course alumni engagement, aim to foster ongoing and enduring linkages between Indonesians and Australians at the personal and institutional levels.

-3. Short-Term Awards cycle
+3. Short course cycle

-Australia Awards STAs in Indonesia are scoped, designed and implemented according to the annual implementation cycle illustrated below.
+Australia Awards short courses in Indonesia are scoped, designed and implemented according to the annual implementation cycle illustrated below.
 At the request of DFAT or the Government of Indonesia through Setneg, some courses may be implemented according to different timeframes based on need and specific circumstances.